Brzusko/godot-rust/README.md

 # Godot + Rust Template

 This is a template repository for starting [Godot](https://godotengine.org/) projects using the Rust programming language.
-It includes a minimal setup with build scripts for Windows, Linux, and macOS, and is configured to work with `godot-rust`.
+It includes a minimal setup with build scripts for Windows, Linux, and macOS, and is configured to work with [godot-rust](https://github.com/godot-rust/gdext).

 ## Features